Cool Old Games

 Play

-Players that decide to play will then compare their cards against each other’s cards.
+Players who decide to play will then compare their cards against each other’s cards.
 A player receives 1 unit for each of their hands that are better than another player’s respective hands.

 For example, player 1 has a front hand that beats Player 2, 3, and 4’s front hand.
 Fronts are compared to Fronts, Middles to Middles, and Backs to Backs.